iota-community/layerzero-move-oft-v2-utils/README.md

 Utility scripts for LayerZero MoveVM OFT V2 that facilitate cross-chain sending of fungible tokens between IOTA MoveVM and other EVM(s).

-This document focus is on the MoveVM side while the EVM-related instructions can be found at [here](https://github.com/iota-community/layerzero-oft-v2-utils/tree/movevm).
+This document focus is on the MoveVM of the IOTA L1 `testnet` while the EVM-related instructions can be found at [here](https://github.com/iota-community/layerzero-oft-v2-utils/tree/movevm).

 ## OFTAdapter and OFT contracts